Babylon Judged for Sins against Israel

 36Therefore thus says the Lord,

-“Behold, I am going to plead your case
+“Behold, I will plead your case

-And exact full vengeance for you;
+And take full vengeance for you;

-And I will dry up her sea
+I will dry up her sea and great reservoir

 And make her fountain dry.

-They will growl like lions’ cubs.
+They (the princes) will be growling like lions’ cubs.

 And may sleep a perpetual sleep